Azure Landing Zones – team autonomy and self-service

-What is a landing zone
+What is a landing Zone

 A landing zone is a blueprint applied to an empty Azure subscription — a standardized foundation that every cloud application must follow.
 It defines how costs are controlled, what security and operational baselines are enforced, and it provides a ready-to-use deployment pipeline so application teams never have to start from scratch.